Seatis/my-teaching-materials/workshop/java-gap-filler-day/workshop/SortTheArray.md

 # Sort the Array
+ - Create a generic method that `<T extends Number>` so converting to primitive types is available
- - Create a generic method that takes an array, and sort it in a descending order
+ - This method takes an array in parameter, and sort it in a descending order
- - Handle exceptions where your array is not a number type array
+ - Pro tip: Temporary values/arrays help a lot
  - Whether or not you had an exception print out the elements of the array